Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 Heidi is moving fast to leverage a user base that is rapidly beginning to trust its application as much as any of their core clinical software.

-The speed of Heidi’s provider side support development has obvious ramifications for both the incumbent provider medical software market and for patients, especially in the light of the release a few weeks ago of the first of the patient side specific AI agents, ChatGPT health.
+The speed of Heidi’s provider side support development has obvious ramifications for both the incumbent provider medical software market and for patients, especially in the light of the release a few weeks ago of the first of the patient side specific AI agents, such as ChatGPT health.

 The threat to the big incumbents